 We first verified that well-known associations emerged in our study.
-As expected, we found a protective association between aspirin use and colorectal cancer (ref.
-16; ATC code B01AC06; HR, 0.91; 95% CI, 0.84-0.97).
-We also observed an association between use of menopausal hormone therapy and increased risk of breast cancer, both for estrogens only (G03C; HR, 1.16; 95% CI, 1.04-1.31) and progestines and estrogens in combination (G03F; HR, 2.07; 95% CI, 1.82-2.35), consistent with randomized and observational studies (17).
+As expected, we found a protective association between aspirin use and colorectal cancer[16] (ATC code B01AC06; HR=0.91, CI: 0.84-0.97).
+We also observed an association between use of menopausal hormone therapy and increased risk of breast cancer, both for estrogens only (G03C; HR=1.16; CI:1.04-1.31) and progestines and estrogens in combination (G03F; HR=2.07; CI:1.82-2.35), consistent with randomized and observational studies [17].

-Second, we evaluated the agreement between our results and those from two other recent studies based on data from Sweden (4) and Denmark (Table 2; ref.
-18): 8 of our 10 signals in breast, colon, and prostate cancer on the ATC4-level, were also found in the Swedish study.
-The Danish study was based on histological subtypes and ATC4-level: Of the 95 signals in both datasets with matching drughistologic subtype cancer risk combination, 25 of these had concordant results.
-Additional 7 signals show up when allowing signals on the same ATC3-level to replicate a particular finding on the ATC4-level.
+Second, we evaluated the agreement between our results and those from two other recent studies based on data from Sweden [4] and Denmark [18] (Table 2): 8 out of our 10 signals in breast, colonand prostate cancer on the ATC4-level, were also found in the Swedish study.
+The Danish study was based on histological subtypes and ATC4-level: of the 95 signals in both datasets with matching drug-histologic subtype cancer risk combination, 25 of these had concordant results.
+Additional 7 signals show up when allowing signals on the same ATC3-level to replicate a particular finding on the ATC4- level.